Think:Act Magazine: Leading thoughts, shaping vision

 In many ways, geopolitics triggered the globalization wave that began in the 1980s.
 From how it looks, similar geopolitical changes could pose a threat to the prosperity we have grown used to.
 Are you ready for the new phase of globalization?

 Organizations need to pay constant attention to the stream of changes in the geopolitical landscape, fine-tuning and adapting their strategies as they go along.
 To help you get a sense of how you need to steer your company in this new era, we have created for you a board game called Think:Risk.

 Your task: Expand your company's reach, tackling crises and trumping competition.
-All you need to do is download and print the PDF, two dice (here are digital dice in case you don't have real ones), a good strategy and someone to play with!
+All you need to do is download and print the PDF, two dice (there is a version below), a good strategy and someone to play with!
 Good luck!